 Key strategies include:

-Alternatives to Penalty Clauses for Managing Underperformance
+What Alternatives to Penalty Clauses Address Underperformance?

 • Identification of specific underperformance areas with measurable targets